Why did Jesus have to rise bodily from the dead? Why not just return spiritually to the Father?

 Such choruses are simply sappy, sentimental attempts to feel good in difficulty.
 But Paul claimed, “If Christ has not been raised, your faith is in vain and you are still in your sins” (1 Cor.
 15:17).
 If Jesus didn’t really, physically, bodily rise from the dead, our faith is just horse manure.

 The resurrection is a big deal.
 But why?
 Isn’t the real gospel that he died for our sins?

 I was plunged into a pool of stabbing cold; I gasped in shock; the bitter chill astonished me.
 The icy water began to suck all heat from my body (though technically, I’m told, my tiny body tried to heat hundreds of gallons of ice cold water).
-We later measured the water to be just above freezing.
 It felt unbelievably cold.
 And so did I.

 That is the condition of humans after sin; our life is being sucked away in an icy river of death.
 Sin is not just bad behavior (“I lied,” “You cheated”).
 Sin is the power of death that ceaselessly, relentlessly, inexorably drains every unit of warmth of every cell from every human being.